Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Experiments

-\textbf{Evaluation on MV2Cyl's real objects ~\cite{hong2024mv2cyl}.} Real-world datasets often pose significant challenges to algorithms due to inconsistencies in edge detection across different viewpoints caused by varying perspectives, as well as difficulties in ensuring uniform coverage of objects within the camera's field of view.
+\textbf{Evaluation on MV2Cyl's real objects ~\cite{hong2024mv2cyl}.} Real-world datasets often pose significant challenges to algorithms due to inconsistencies in edge detection across different viewpoints and non-uniform coverage of objects.
 Since NEF and EMAP fail to produce reasonable 3D edges in our experiments, we compare our approach with EdgeGaussian.
 As shown in Fig.~\ref{fig:teaser}, our method demonstrates better reverse engineering capabilities.
 EdgeGaussian generates a significant amount of noisy Gaussian distributions due to the introduction of 2D edge noise caused by variations in lighting and viewpoint in real-world scenes.
 In contrast, our method inherently enforces local consistency constraints and better mitigates the impact of noise.
-For qualitative evaluation, we follow MV2Cyl~\cite{hong2024mv2cyl} and use ICP to align the reconstructed edge point cloud with the ground-truth CAD model.
+We follow MV2Cyl~\cite{hong2024mv2cyl} and use ICP to align the reconstructed edge point cloud with the ground-truth CAD model.
 Tab.~\ref{tab:real_demo} shows that our method achieves higher accuracy and more compact 3D edges.

 \textbf{Evaluation on Replica Dataset~\cite{replica19arxiv}.} To demonstrate the capability of our method in capturing scene-level geometry, we further evaluate it on the Replica dataset.
 Given that NEF struggles to handle large-scale scenes effectively, we exclude its reconstruction results from this experiment.
 Due to the absence of ground-truth 3D edges, we focus solely on qualitative comparisons to evaluate the performance of different methods.
 As shown in Fig.~\ref{fig:replica_vis}, we compare the visualized edges and the number of reconstructed edges across different methods.
 Our method maintains its superiority even at the scene level, benefiting from the direct optimization of parametric curve representations.
 Our method produces a similar number of edges to LIMAP, which suffers from severe edge omissions.
 Compared to EdgeGaussians and EMAP, our approach achieves comparable reconstruction accuracy while using fewer parametric edges, ensuring a compact and efficient representation.
 This facilitates downstream applications and enables a more interpretable understanding of the reconstructed edges.